Find out when and how late submission penalties and late payment interest are charged and actions to take if you disagree.

 - there was a disagreement between your solicitor and the vendor’s solicitor

-- you were abroad and couldn’t sign the documents - in this situation you should arrange a Power of Attorney so that someone else can sign on your behalf
+- you were abroad and could not sign the documents - in this situation you should arrange a Power of Attorney so that someone else can sign on your behalf

 - the documents were held by another government department, for example the Land Registry

-If the reason for the delay was a personal one, HMRC won’t accept it as reasonable if it didn’t prevent you from dealing with your other affairs.
+If the reason for the delay was a personal one, HMRC will not accept it as reasonable if it did not prevent you from dealing with your other affairs.

 Stamp Duty late payment interest charges

-If you don’t pay the full amount of Stamp Duty on time you’ll have to pay interest from the day after you should have paid it until the date when you pay it.
+If you do not pay the full amount of Stamp Duty on time you’ll have to pay interest daily up to the day you pay it.
 This is on top of any penalty you have to pay for sending in your documents late.